rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 curl -s -XGET localhost:4001/db/backup?fmt=sql -o bak.sql
 ```

-You can also limit the SQL text backup to specific tables via by setting `tables` as a query parameter.
+You can also limit the SQL text backup to specific tables by setting `tables` as a query parameter.
 E.g. `localhost:4001/db/backup?fmt=sql&tables=users,customers`.

 ### Requesting a VACUUMed copy
 You can request that the backup copy of the SQLite database, served by the API, first be [vacuumed](https://www.sqlite.org/lang_vacuum.html).
 This can be done via the API like so: